 \rightarrow demand that there is no balanced flux distribution possible which involves obR.

 Definition.
-A set of reactions is termed a cut set (with respect to a defined objective reaction)

-if after the removal of these reactions from the network no feasible balanced flux distribution involves the objective reaction.
+We call a set of reactions a cut set (with respect to a defined objective reaction) if after the removal of these reactions from the network no feasible balanced flux distribution involves the objective reaction.